Knob Guide

 Real music can briefly hit clipping on transient peaks without sounding bad.
 A solid, steady CLIP marker is the one you want to address.
 Brief flickers during loud passages are usually fine.

-Note (firmware 4.1.0): When the Knob is paired with a PRO or PRO-6 base on firmware 4.1.0+, the Knob settings menu adds a Clip Detection item with four levels (Off, Low, Medium, High).
+Note (firmware 4.1.0): On Knob firmware 4.1.0 or newer, when paired with a WVC-PRO or WVC-PRO 6 base on firmware 4.1.0 or newer, the Knob settings menu adds a Clip Detection item with four levels (Off, Low, Medium, High).
 This controls how readily the CLIP indicators light up.
 The value syncs with the WVC touchscreen and the AuralSync app, so changing it on any one surface updates them all.
 See Signal Analysis Features for what each level does.

 Factory Reset

-Hold the encoder button while powering the knob on, or in the menu navigate to Reset > Factory Reset, then confirm.
-This clears pairing and returns the knob to first-boot state.
+Long-press the encoder to open the menu, navigate to Advanced > Factory Reset > Reset, and confirm.
+This clears pairing and saved settings, and returns the knob to its first-boot state.

 Smart Home Menu